zudochkin/awesome-newsletters/README.md

 - [Insnippets](https://insnippets.com).
 A daily newsletter with TL;DR information about interesting topics around web development, Devops and distributed systems.
 - [JAMstacked](https://jamstack.email/).
 An email update on the evolving JAMstack ecosystem.
 - [FreeCodeCamp](https://www.freecodecamp.org).
 Weekly selection of five articles, videos or entire courses from FreeCodeCamp learning platform.
+- [Codrops](https://tympanus.net/codrops/).
+Weekly news about qualitative new projects and libraries in web development and design.

 ### JavaScript